Getting Started

 "World!"

-At this point the device can either be stopped by writing an empty config to the configuration database or be reconfigured by writing a new configuration.
-Any existing tango attributes from the previous configuration will be removed (even if a newly detected config also defines them).
+At this point the queue connector will keep streaming to the tango attribute until the flow disappears from the database when the execution block is finished.
+Existing tango attributes from previous configuration will be removed (even if a newly detected config also defines them).